 Like other HS symptoms, lesions behind the ear can be painful and produce an off-putting odor.
 You may feel self-conscious about what others think if your HS is visible.
 Depending on your sleep position, a painful HS lump behind your ear can make it difficult to get a restful night’s sleep.

 Perhaps one of the more frustrating aspects of getting HS in less common parts of the body is the potential for misdiagnosis or misunderstandings at the doctor’s office.
 “Sadly, many doctors don’t realize that HS can be anywhere on your body.
-They think it is only going to be in your groin or under your arms,” said one myHSteam member.
-“You can’t see any scars, but I had to have my ear lobe removed from my face because of HS!
+They think it’s only going to be in your groin or under your arms,” said one myHSteam member.
+“You can’t see any scars, but I had to have my earlobe removed from my face because of HS!
 It tries to come back periodically, and it drains through my ear piercing.”

 HS isn’t the only potential cause of cysts or pimples behind the ear.
 A benign ear cyst is a noncancerous growth.
 Dead skin cells and skin oils can produce these cysts behind the ear, on the earlobe, or inside the ear.
 They usually develop slowly and may resolve without treatment.
 However, if the cyst becomes painful or infected, you should seek medical care.

-If the lump develops on a part of your ear where you had a piercing, it might be a keloid.
+If a lump develops on a part of your ear where you’ve had a piercing, it might be a keloid.
 Keloids are caused by scarring.
 If you have a keloid surgically removed, it may return, which makes these growths notoriously difficult to treat.

 Sometimes people develop soft, fatty tissue growths called lipomas behind their ears.
-They’re generally harmless and don’t require treatment.
+Lipomas are generally harmless and don’t require treatment.

-You can apply lidocaine cream or ice packs to reduce mild pain from HS behind the ear.
-Antiseptic wash can help reduce discomfort, too.
-But if a breakout is severe, you may need topical or oral antibiotics or surgery.
+You can apply ice packs to reduce mild pain from HS behind the ear.
+An antiseptic wash can also help reduce discomfort.
+But if a breakout is severe, you may need prescription topicals, systemic medications, or surgery.
 “Just had lesions behind my ear removed yesterday because they were forming tunnels up the back of my ear,” shared a myHSteam member.

-Surgical excision isn’t usually the first choice for HS treatment, but sometimes it’s necessary.
+Surgical excision isn’t usually the first choice for HS treatment, but HS surgery is sometimes recommended.
 Ideally, you can gain control over flare-ups with treatments like steroids or biologics.
 You can ask your doctor if a corticosteroid injection could help with noninfected wounds or if laser surgery would benefit areas with recurrent HS symptoms.
 Discussing any new or worsening symptoms with your dermatologist can help you find the best treatment option.

 Get updates directly to your inbox.